RockefellerArchiveCenter/reading-room-manual/index.md

 Location information is contained in ArchivesSpace and can be found using the [Find It](http://find-it.rockarch.org/) tool or ArchivesSpace.
 In order to ensure that materials are pulled efficiently, please complete the steps within 15 minutes after the deadline for that retrieval time.

 Select digitized materials can be accessed via the [Virtual Vault](http://virtualvault.rockarch.org/).
 If such an item is requested, direct the researcher to [http://virtualvault.rockarch.org](http://virtualvault.rockarch.org) either verbally or by email.
-Refer to Aeon Guides for the RAC (/S:/Inter-Office/Reference/Aeon Guides for the RAC) for instructions for the latter.
+Refer to Aeon Guides for the RAC (/S:/Inter-Office/Reference/Aeon Guides for the RAC) for a template of instructions that can be used in an email to the researchers.

 As needed, touch base with the retrievals staff using their email addresses so they are aware of the retrievals and any delays with location information.
 (See S:\Inter-Office\Reference\Reading Room Information for the staff retrieval schedule and the second cart schedule.)
 If the person retrieving second carts is out of the office, email the Reference Team for assistance.

 Researchers are allowed a maximum of 10 document storage boxes or 4 record storage boxes at once.
-Therefore, for new retrievals, ask if they are finished with any boxes and be prepared to route them to the “Awaiting Reshelving” queue so they can be removed when the new boxes are delivered.
+Therefore, for new retrievals, ask the researchers if they are finished with any boxes and be prepared to route them to the “Awaiting Reshelving” queue so they can be removed when the new boxes are delivered.
 The staff member bringing the new boxes will also take away the completed boxes.

 When more than 10 boxes are requested, have the researcher prioritize the requests.
 Then indicate when material should be paged (i.e., during the current retrieval time or the next) by changing the time in the “Scheduled Date” in Aeon before routing the request to the “Be Paged” queue.